 Why I am no longer pursuing wealth, "impact," or "success"

-We are meant to *play* and there is a much better game to play if you want to be genuinely happy
+We are meant to *flourish* and there is a much better game to play if you want to thrive

 Read Time: 6 minutes